neurobagel/documentation/docs/maintaining.md

 2. Delete the docker volume that contains the GraphDB data for your node.

     ```bash
-    docker volume rm neurobagel_graphdb_data
+    docker volume rm neurobagel_node_graphdb_home
     ```

-    replace `neurobagel_graphdb_data` with the name of the volume that was created for your node.
+    replace `neurobagel_node_graphdb_home` with the name of the volume that was created for your node.
     It is usually named `<project_name>_graphdb_data`
     where `<project_name>` is the name of the directory where you have stored the `docker-compose.yml` file for your Neurobagel node.